-Abbas threatens to cancel claimed PA recognition of Israel
+Abbas threatens to cancel PA's fictitious recognition of Israel

 but the PA has never really recognized Israel